animal health consulting

 Fast-forward three decades or so.
 I had moved to the US in my early thirties and was living in North Carolina when one day, while I was in the shower, Sing Poi Hung popped unbidden into my mind.
 I hadn't thought about him in many years, probably not since I was a teenager.
 It was a pleasant memory, because I had liked him, but it was gone as quickly as it had arrived.
 I didn't think anything more of it until a few days later when, in her weekly email to me, mum mentioned that Sing Poi Hung had recently died.
 I worked backwards and discovered that he'd died in Australia at the same time as his memory popped into my mind in the US.

 Many years have passed since that day.
-I'm now back in Australia, living once again in my childhood home, and I still think of that experience with wonder and curiosity.
+I'm now back in Australia, living (when I wrote this) in my childhood home, and I still think of that experience with wonder and curiosity.
 For one thing, it makes me wonder whether my friends in the US can somehow feel 'a ripple in the ether' or if they spontaneously think of me whenever I think of them (and vice versa).

 If the passing of a childhood acquaintance could be felt by me all the way across the world many years later, how much more influence might the loving thoughts of friends and family have, no matter the gap of space and time?